IntersectMBO/plutus/notes/plutus-core/Bytestrings.md

 compile literal Haskell strings and characters into PLC values of the appropriate types (but see below for some complications involving Strings).

-The problem is that there is no easy way to _construct_ a bytestring in Haskell and convert it into a PLC bytestring, or to programatically construct a new bytestring inside a Plutus Core program.
-The `Data` type supports bytestrings and can be used to pass bytestrings into validators, but this isn't very general-purpose.
+However there is a subtlety: Plutus Core actually has _two_ representations of Haskell Strings.
+The PlutusTx plugin compiles normal Haskell strings into Scott-encoded lists of PLC's `char` type ("Scott strings" for short), but there is also a special type called `Language.PlutusTx.Builtins.String` which is compiled into PLCs' `string` type.
+Many standard string operations can be compiled into PLC code acting on Scott strings, but support for builtin strings in PlutusTx is limited.

 ### Bytestrings in Haskell